 Please find advice on NHS guidance for people working in healthcare, residential care and home care here.

 Candlelighters help families in Yorkshire with support, small grants, and holidays.

 Information and support is available for children recently diagnosed or living with cancer.
 You can access CLIC Sargent's online hub of information here.

 The Joshua Tree

-Support for families in Cheshire who are affected by childhood cancer.
-Family activities, events and get-togethers (weekend and half-terms), support for schooling, practical advice and signposting to information, emotional support (121 and groups).
+The Joshua Tree provides support for families in Cheshire who are affected by childhood cancer.
+Family activities, events and get-togethers (weekend and half-terms), support for schooling, practical advice and signposting to information, emotional support (one-to-one and groups).

 CLIC Sargent have an online community exclusively for young people who have, or have had, cancer.
 It can be accessed here.

 JTV Cancer Support